 Cardiac Innervation Imaging with PET

 Quantitative, high resolution molecular imaging of the cardiac sympathetic nervous system would improve clinical management of associated diseases such as cardiac arrhythmias, congestive heart failure, ischemia, and some cardiac myopathies.
-Currently, two radiopharmaceuticals account for most cardiac sympathetic nerve imaging: meta-123I-iodobenzylguanidine (123I-MIBG) for planar and single-photon emission computed tomography (SPECT), and [11C]-meta-hydroxyephedrine ([11C]HED) for positron emission tomography (PET).
-In order to take advantage of higher resolution and more easily quantifiable PET imaging, as well as the simplified kinetics of benzylguanidines and improved accessibility over carbon-11 (t1/2 = 20.3 min) radiotracers, we will prepare and validate a fluorine-18 (18F, t1/2 = 109.7 min) radiotracer for imaging myocardial sympathetic innervation for human use.
-Translational studies are being conducted in rodent and porcine disease models to develop approaches for quantification of target density.
+In order to take advantage of higher resolution and more easily quantifiable PET imaging, we are validating a fluorine-18 (18F, t1/2 = 109.7 min) radiotracer for imaging myocardial sympathetic innervation for human use.
+Translational studies are being conducted to develop approaches for quantification of target density.
 Accompanied by acute toxicity and dosimetry data, these studies will pave the way for clinical evaluation in patients experiencing arrhythmias and HF.
 This work is supported by an ERLI grant from Heart & Stroke Foundation and its partners.

 New Methods with Carbon-11